A commitment to learning and participation

 We welcome visits by schools as part of our priority to engage with younger visitors and to encourage their interest in yesterday’s and today’s buses in an associated historical setting.
 We will work with teachers to facilitate use of the Museum’s facilities and exhibits in support of the National Curriculum.

 A visit by your school party, with guided tour, can be arranged specifically to the Museum or, if required, on a joint basis with our friends and neighbours at Brooklands Museum.
 On occasions, and by special arrangement, it may be possible for your party to be collected and returned in one of our vintage buses.
+Please note that being historic vehicles, our buses are not fitted with seat-belts.

 Visits to Schools